One Piece Underarm Gusset Sewing Tutorial

 How to insert a one piece underarm gusset into a kimono style sleeve.

-This is the easiest way and gives neat, strong results with no stress!
+This is the easiest way and gives neat, sprofessional results.

-Follow the diagrams and read the text… then watch the video.
+Follow the diagrams and photographs, read the text… then watch the video.

-The gusset construction is a thought of as difficult and complicated but its really not as hard as it looks.
+The underarm gusset construction from the kimono style bodice often used throughout the 1950´s is thought of as difficult and complicated but its really not as hard as it looks.

 Practice first on a mock up or two.
-The fit of the sleeve is so much better that you should learn how to make it.
+The fit of the sleeve is so much better with a diamond gusset its really worth learn how to fit them.

-The shape of a one piece underarm gusset is a diamond or kite shape.
+The shape of a one piece underarm gusset is usually a diamond or kite shape.

 Note that on some Vintage patterns all four sides may be slightly different lengths and will need marking / notching so you position the gusset the correct way around in the garment.